dalibo/emaj/docs/en/mainFunctions.rst

 The function returns the number of tables and sequences contained by the group.

-To be sure that no transaction implying any table of the group is currently running, the *emaj_start_group()* function explicitly sets on each table of the group an *ACCESS EXCLUSIVE* lock if the PostgreSQL version is prior 9.5, or *SHARE ROW EXCLUSIVE* lock in other cases.
+To be sure that no transaction implying any table of the group is currently running, the *emaj_start_group()* function explicitly sets a *SHARE ROW EXCLUSIVE* lock on each table of the group.
 If transactions accessing these tables are running, this can lead to deadlock.
 If the deadlock processing impacts the execution of the E-Maj function, the error is trapped and the lock operation is repeated, with a maximum of 5 attempts.

 The function also performs a purge of the oldest events in the :ref:`emaj_hist <emaj_hist>` technical table.